 After you instrument your applications, APM may uncover errors or issues with your current on-prem applications.
 Use APM error analytics to determine the root cause of any errors or issues in your applications.

-The Error trace table includes specific stack trace details, such as associated host, user, framework code, and custom attributes to help you identify the root cause of an error.
+The Error traces table includes specific stack trace details, such as associated host, user, framework code, and custom attributes to help you identify the root cause of an error.

 You can also view an error analysis for a set of instrumented applications:

-Check out the Insights best practices guide for tips on creating and utilizing Insights dashboards.
-Sharing New Relic Insights dashboards with your teams and stakeholders is a powerful way to communicate the impact of your migration during your cloud adoption process.
+Check out the best practices guide for tips on creating and utilizing dashboards.
+Sharing New Relic Dashboards with your teams and stakeholders is a powerful way to communicate the impact of your migration during your cloud adoption process.

 Expert tip for reporting custom data

-Utilizing Service Maps, error analytics, and inventory management gives you a critical look at the architecture of your applications and their dependencies.
+Utilizing service maps, errors, and inventory management gives you a critical look at the architecture of your applications and their dependencies.
 If you find that you need data that is not available by default, New Relic products allow you to capture custom data: